Hollyjoycediehl/responsive-svg_peer-lesson/README.md

 # responsive-svg_peer-lesson
-This is an instructional repository on how to create a responsive svg using Adobe Illustrator and CSS
+<b>This is an instructional repository on how to create a responsive svg using Adobe Illustrator and CSS</b>

+1. Open sample or personal logo file in Adobe Illustrator
+   * If you are using a personal logo, make sure to duplicate your file.
+One copy will be used to determine the tablet and mobile states of the logo; The other will be saved out as a svg.

+1. In the first document, replicate the logo twice and determine simplified versions for tablet and mobile
+    * You will not use these replications, but they will help you envision the different logo states needed.
+1. Open the second, duplicate document and scale the artboard to tightly fit the logo.
+Be careful not to cut off any edges.
+1. Group elements based on what you want to hide for the responsive versions determined in step 2.
+1. Go to:  File > Save as > Select SVG format > Save
+1. Make sure the image location is set to “Embed”